Package Leaflet: Information for the User

 Serynox can be used in adults, adolescents, and children over 1 month of age.

-Serynox acts by reducing the sensation of pain and increasing patient relaxation during:
+Serynox works by reducing the sensation of pain and increasing patient relaxation during:

-When inhaling Serynox, gas bubbles and air-filled cavities can expand in the body and cause severe damage.
-Therefore, Serynox should not be used in the following cases:
+When inhaling Serynox, gas bubbles and air-filled cavities can expand in the body and cause serious damage.
+Therefore, Serynox should not be used in case of:

 Warnings and precautions

 Serynox should be administered by trained personnel.
-However, self-administration under the supervision of a doctor is preferred to assess the patient's level of consciousness.
-Never manipulate the Serynox balloon.
+However, self-administration under medical supervision is preferred to assess the patient's level of consciousness.
+NEVER manipulate the Serynox cylinder.

-The areas where Serynox is used should be well ventilated and/or equipped with an extraction device to keep the ambient concentration of nitrous oxide as low as possible.
+Areas where Serynox is used should be well-ventilated and/or equipped with extraction equipment to keep the concentration of nitrous oxide in the ambient air as low as possible.

-Monitor for possible adverse effects in newborns, especially respiratory depression, when Serynox is administered to the mother during delivery.
+Monitor for possible adverse effects in newborns, especially respiratory depression, when Serynox is administered to the mother during labor.

-Prolonged or repeated administration of Serynox may cause abuse and dependence.
+Prolonged or repeated administration of Serynox can lead to abuse and dependence.

-In cases of repeated or prolonged administration of Serynox, vitamin B12 may lose its effectiveness in the body.
-Your doctor may need to prescribe vitamin B12.
+With repeated or prolonged administration of Serynox, vitamin B12 may lose its effectiveness in the body.
+Your doctor may need to prescribe vitamin B12 for you.

 If you or your children have an acute ear infection, inform your doctor.